ElementoLab/covid-metabolomics/notes.md

  - Unsupervised analysis:
    - Spectral embedding works well, similar to LSA paper
  - Supervised analysis seems to recover several associations with progression/severity and even some specific to some groups e.g. 'severe' patients.

+## 2021/04/01
+ - Exploration of patient speed of motion through latent spaces